CuteError/News.com-React.js-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application which is used to fetch live news form an API
+This is an application which is used to fetch live news form an API.
+You can also browse through multiple categories and read lastest news.

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+* If you don't have enough time & don't want to read newspaper.
+* Continuously working & developing on a system
+* You can just run the ```sh npm start ``` command & this app will serve you the latest news from this country. :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>